If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

-I’m working on painting the succubi and incubi in the Infernal Desires add-on from the Bones 5 Kickstarter (late pledges available).
+I’m working on painting the succubi and incubi in the Demonic Temptations add-on from the Bones 5 Kickstarter (late pledges available).
 Since painting great looking skin can be a challenge in miniature painting, I thought I’d share some of my progress and process.

 The photos above are of the same figure at the same stage of painting.
 Each picture was taken with a different camera.
 I’m experimenting with ways to take progress photos at my paint desk as it’s not always possible to use my photo station.
 These photos are using just my painting lamp.
 The one on the left is with my good quality camera, the one on the right is with an iPhone X. I will probably write a later post about taking WIP paint desk photos and share more camera comparison pics.